Ashok0/EnderalVREssentials/README.md

 	* Disable "Bijin Skin UNP and CBBE" if you prefer vanilla skin.
 	* Enable "Equippable Tattoo Skins UNP + CBBE" if you wish to apply tattoos/bodypaint to your character (female only).
 	* Enable "Replace spiders with wolfs and bears" if you have arachnophobia!
+15. For Oculus Air Link / Oculus Link users only:  Download the 64-bit DLL for [OpenComposite](https://gitlab.com/znixian/OpenOVR/) to your Skyrim VR installation folder.
+Backup and overwrite the existing DLL file in your Skyrim VR folder.
-15. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
+16. Make sure "SKSE" is selected in the upper right dropdown bar and click "Run" to launch and play Enderal VR!
 		* You can optionally click "Shortcut" underneath "Run" to create a shortcut for launching Enderal VR directly from the Windows desktop!

 ## MCM Settings